phopley/rodney_missions/README.md

 * `speech/to_speak`:
   Publishes `speech/voice` A message with either text containing the words to speak or wav containing the path of the wav file to play

+* `missions/acknowledge` Some missions require the operator to acknowledge before continuing

 * `robot_face/text_out`:
   Publishes `std_msgs/String` Text for the robot face to animate the lips to